 How to Price Your Art - More About Art Prices

 Being clear and consistent when pricing your art gives you credibility as an artist.
-Just as consumers expect clear consistent pricing when shopping for milk at the grocery story or for a new refrigerator at Fred's Appliance Palace, they also expect that when shopping for art.
+Just as consumers expect clear consistent pricing when shopping for milk at the grocery store or for a new refrigerator at Fred's Appliance Palace, they also expect that when shopping for art.
 Price structures that are difficult to understand or explain or are problematic in other ways do not engender confidence in buyers and do not encourage sales.

 Artists with gallery experience and consistent sales histories should already have base prices that typical works of their art regularly sell for.
 If you don't have a track record of sales, your base price should approximate what artists in your locale with comparable experience and sales records charge for similar works of art.
 Keep in mind that even though your art is unique, experienced art people like dealers, advanced collectors, consultants and agents make price comparisons from artist to artist all the time.
 Being able to evaluate your art from a detached standpoint by comparing it to that of other artists in your area is necessary in order for your price structure to make sense in the marketplace.